Rwb3n/obsidian-mcp/ROADMAP.md

 # Obsidian MCP Tool Server - Implementation Roadmap

+## Updated Project Overview & Functionality

+At its core, this server functions as a specialized tool for interacting with files and directories on the local filesystem, exposed via the Model Context Protocol (MCP).
+However, it is specifically tailored to operate intelligently within the context of an **Obsidian vault**.

+While the fundamental actions involve standard file I/O (reading, writing, creating, deleting files/folders), the server implements a crucial layer of "Obsidian awareness":

+*   **Vault Context:** Operates within a defined vault root directory (`OMCP_VAULT_PATH`).
+*   **Markdown Focus:** Treats `.md` files as primary note objects.
+*   **YAML Frontmatter:** Parses, manipulates, and searches YAML frontmatter, enabling interaction with structured metadata within notes.
+*   **Linking Conventions:** Understands and parses Obsidian's `[[wikilink]]` syntax for graph navigation (outgoing links, backlinks).
+*   **Daily Note Logic:** Implements logic based on common Obsidian daily note configurations (paths, creation).
+*   **Tag Recognition:** Identifies `#tags` within notes.

+This targeted approach allows the server to provide MCP tools that are semantically meaningful for interacting with Obsidian data, going beyond generic file manipulation.
+The phased implementation plan detailed below outlines the introduction of specific tools designed around these Obsidian conventions, covering reading, writing, searching, navigation, and organization within the vault structure.

+---

 This roadmap outlines the planned implementation order for new MCP tools and features for the Obsidian MCP Tool Server.
 Each phase builds upon the previous ones.

 **Implementation Philosophy:** This server operates directly on the vault files.
 While leveraging internal Obsidian functions (like complex templating plugins) might seem appealing, it would require a companion Obsidian plugin, significantly increasing complexity and dependencies.
 Therefore, this roadmap focuses on implementing necessary vault interactions directly within the server for robustness and self-containment.